Wintersina/Pause-Android/README.md

 Player can pause by simply removing their finger from the touch screen.

 ## history
-is a game built in unity.
+Pause is a game built in unity.
 I built this near the end of my senior year to show case some of my learned academica.

 ## install
 Use the release tag to download a PRE-APLHA .apk file.